Bill-Windsor/IBM-Watson-ML-Classification/README.md

 # IBM Data Science Professional Certification: Machine Learning / Classification

-Machine Learning Classification and Accuracy Score Measurements, evaluating a dataset for creditworthiness and credit loan performance mapped to socioeconomic and demographic characteristics of the bank's clients.
-The project performs classification and assessment utilizing these machine learning algorithms:
+Project Conducting Machine Learning Classification and Accuracy Score Measurements, evaluating a dataset for creditworthiness and credit loan performance mapped to socioeconomic and demographic characteristics of the bank's clients.
+The project performs classification and assessment using these machine learning algorithms:
  * K-Nearest Neighbors
  * Decision Tree
  * Support Vector Machine